Lindsay Whittle

-Lindsay Geoffrey Whittle (born March 1953) is a Welsh Plaid Cymru politician who has been a Member of the Senedd (MS) for Caerphilly since 2025.
-He previously represented the South Wales East region from 2011 to 2016.
+Lindsay Geoffrey Whittle (born March 1953) is a Welsh politician who has been a Member of the Senedd (MS) for Blaenau Gwent Caerffili Rhymni since 2026.
+A member of Plaid Cymru, he previously served as the MS for the South Wales East region from 2011 to 2016 and then again for Caerphilly, from 2025 to 2026.

-He represented the Penyrheol area as a councillor continuously from 1976 to 2025.
+He represented the Penyrheol area as a councillor continuously from 1976 to 2025, and has also served as Leader of Caerphilly County Borough Council twice, from 1999 to 2004, and again from 2008 to 2011.

-Background
+Personal life

 Whittle was born in Caerphilly in South Wales, and lives in Abertridwr, Caerphilly.

 Political career

 Local government

-He was first elected in the 1976 local elections, representing the Penyrheol and Trecenydd ward on Rhymney Valley district council.
+Whittle was first elected in the 1976 local elections, representing the Penyrheol and Trecenydd ward on Rhymney Valley district council.
 He was re-elected repeatedly until the council was abolished in 1996.
 He was further elected to Mid Glamorgan County Council at the 1977 local elections, representing a division at the time simply named 'Caerphilly No. 4' but lost the seat in 1981.
 He continued to contest this ward, later renamed also to Penyrheol, at elections in 1989 and 1993, but was not re-elected.

-After the abolition of Rhymney Valley council, he contested the Penyrheol ward on the new Caerphilly County Borough Council.
-He has represented this ward since the establishment of the council in 1995, being elected to represent the ward 7 times.
+After the abolition of Rhymney Valley council, Whittle contested the Penyrheol ward on the new Caerphilly County Borough Council.
+He represented the ward since the establishment of the council in 1995, being elected to represent the ward 7 times, before resigning his seat following his victory in the 2025 Caerphilly by-election.
 He continued to represent the ward during his 2011 to 2016 term as a member of the National Assembly for Wales.

-He has served as the council's leader for two distinct periods, 1999 to 2004 and 2008 to 2011.
-He further has served as Plaid Cymru's group leader on the council since 2022.
+Whittle has served as the council's leader for two distinct periods, 1999 to 2004 and 2008 to 2011.
+He had further served as Plaid Cymru's group leader on the council from 2022 until 2025.

-He also was the Welsh Local Government Association's spokesperson on Equalities, Community Safety and Social Justice.
+Whittle was also the Welsh Local Government Association's spokesperson on Equalities, Community Safety and Social Justice.